Wisconsin Department of Children and Families

 FEPs should not update the immigration status code of individuals who were previously verified as a refugee, asylee, Cuban/Haitian Entrant, individual granted withholding of deportation or removal, victim of trafficking, or Iraqi or Afghan special immigrant.
 Individuals in these statuses are exempt from the five year ban on certain public benefits even if their immigration status later changes, and updating the immigration status code could cause the individual to incorrectly lose eligibility for the benefits.
 For example, a refugee whose immigration status changes to Lawful Permanent Resident should remain coded as a refugee.

 If the applicant does not present documentation and his or her status has not been verified through the FDSH, the FEP must presume that the person is in the status he or she claims until he or she has been provided an opportunity to present the appropriate documentation.
 This is also the case if the applicant presents a document that:

 · Does not apply to the person presenting it; or

 If the applicant does not have documentation of their immigration status, the FEP should refer the individual to the local USCIS office to obtain it.
 In cases involving participants who are hospitalized or medically disabled, or who can otherwise show good cause for their inability to present documentation and for whom securing such documentation would constitute undue hardship, the FEP must make every effort to assist the individual in obtaining the required documentation.

-SAVE is found at the following website: https://save.uscis.gov/Web/vislogin.aspx?JS=YES.
+Users can access SAVE via the Immigrant/Refugee Information page in CWW or the following website: https://save.uscis.gov/Web/vislogin.aspx?JS=YES.
 The manual for using this system and for verifying alien status is located at: https://prd.cares.wisconsin.gov/help/ph/process_help/h82/82.htm.